101 Email Signature Templates

-The best way to do this is let your IT department take email signature control away from employees by either visiting their desks individually to add signatures manually or using a third party solution.
+The best way to do this is let your IT department take email signature control away from employees manually or using a third-party solution.

 Dynamic social media content

 If you’re not promoting your social media in email signatures, you are missing out on a great opportunity to get loads of new fans for free and introduce your customers to your Twitter feed, Facebook page and RSS feeds.

-By using social media icons in all email signatures, you’re offering your target market another avenue to continue a business relationship with you outside of traditional communication channels.
+By using social media in email signatures, you’re offering your target market another avenue to continue a business relationship with you outside of traditional communication channels.

 Example email signature templates with social media

 Crazy fonts and colors are not welcome here.
 People need to be able to read the signature and it needs to look professional.

 Too many companies let employees implement email signatures themselves, giving them full control of the layout.
-This leads to situations where important contact information is not added, job titles get changed and wacky designs are created.
+This leads to situations where important contact information is not added, job titles get changed, and poor designs are created.
 Not so good when you want your organization to appear reputable!

 Giving your business legal protection

 The ramifications of not having an email disclaimer should never be ignored.
 You can potentially receive large financial penalties for every email you send without incorporating an appropriate disclaimer within your email footer design.

 The email disclaimer you use depends on the industry you work in, but it will be designed to minimize legal exposure.
 Issues like defamation, misdirected emails, and unintended contract formations make disclaimers important for all organizations.